 DP Partners Group is proposing to develop the former Knickerbocker Quarry in East Whiteland into a residential development that would preserve half of its 172 acres as open space.
 They will also be redeveloping the Shops at Great Valley into a revamped retail center called the Grove.
 Those proposed plans were discussed at a panel discussion hosted by the Philadelphia Business Journal June 6 on the transformation underway in Great Valley in Malvern.

-Other important areas being discussed is incorporating walking and sidewalks within the park that connect office buildings to nearby residential communities, retail centers, and the Chester Valley Trail.
+Other important areas being discussed are incorporating walking and sidewalks within the park that connect office buildings to nearby residential communities, retail centers, and the Chester Valley Trail.
 “This will help Great Valley become more sustainable moving forward as well,” Cat Bianco of WorkSpace Property Trust.